MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/external-appcolorbuttonhighlight.md

-A propriedade **appColorButtonHighlight** recupera a cor de realce do botão atual para a interface do usuário do Windows Media Player.
+a propriedade **appColorButtonHighlight** recupera a cor de realce do botão atual para a interface do usuário do Windows Media Player.

 ``` syntax
 window.external.appColorButtonHighlight